The 26th Australian Prime Minister visits Warwick UniversityMonday 4 Jun 2018

 Set up in 1999 as a reaction to the 1997 Asian crisis, the G20 had initially served as a discussion platform for Finance ministers and Central Bank governors.
 In 2008, amid fears of a new Great Depression, the G20 gathered Heads of Government to devise coordinated monetary, fiscal and regulatory actions to preserve global economic stability.

-(Photograph: Kevin Rudd with members of Warwick Economic Summit and students)
+(Photograph: Kevin Rudd with members of Warwick Economics Summit and students)

 As a key player in those pivotal discussions, Mr Rudd shared his views on the successes and failures of the G20’s first 10 years and reflected on the new challenges it faces.